 To meet the requirements of a given step of the BC Energy Step Code, a whole-building energy model of the proposed building design must be completed prior to construction to demonstrate to local government building officials that the building's modelled design meets or exceeds a set of required metrics.
-After construction, the responsible party must submit letters of assurance to confirm that the building meets the specifications set out in the energy model.
+After construction, the responsible party must submit a compliance report to confirm that the building meets the specifications set out in the energy model.

-The Step Code for Part 3 buildings has two primary metrics to regulate compliance:
+The Step Code for Part 9 residential buildings has three primary metrics to regulate compliance: